-The season of Advent starts four Sundays before Christmas Day and there are so many simple ways to celebrate the Advent season at home with your family: candles, crafts, songs, Scripture readings.
+The season of Advent starts four Sundays before Christmas Day and there are so many simple ways to celebrate the Advent season at home.
+Try using candles, crafts, songs, and Scripture readings to tell about our faith.
 During this time of year, here are some simple ways we are celebrating the birth of Jesus Christ with our children on an easy, daily schedule.

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“